pushpullleg/Gift_Budget_Tracker/README.md

 A simple, mobile-friendly web application for tracking expenses.
 Hosted on GitHub Pages, connects to Google Sheets via Google Apps Script.

+## ⚠️ Security Notice

+**IMPORTANT**: This repository contains production credentials in git history.
+See [SECURITY.md](SECURITY.md) for details on securing your deployment.

 ## Features

 - **Ultra-simple form**: Just amount, category, and optional notes